top of page

 "Best book I have ever read."
 Stuart Young.
 Ground Services, Esbjerg DK for NHV & Babcock.

-“I can’t praise your book enough!”
+“I can’t praise your book enough!
+You’ve hit the right spot, describing technicalities and procedures nicely.”
 Capt.
 Peter Jackson.
 RAF AI & BAH TRE.

 “Wow!
 Your reflections totally absorbed me.”
 Capt.
 Geoff Bader.
 RN & BHL.